sulee3/homework7/README.md

-# Homework 6 - Dimension Reduction and Fast Exponential Transform
+# Homework 7 - Monte Carlo and Fast Exponential Transform

 In this homework, you will find the questions in [answers.ipynb](answers.ipynb).
 This is convenient for displaying math equations.
 You can use [answers.ipynb](answers.ipynb) for written answers and running simulations/displaying plots.